shintaku81/obniz-cli/README.md

 The obniz CLI is used to flashing and configuring obnizOS for processors.

-For more about Heroku see https://obniz.io/
+For more about obniz see https://obniz.io/

+obniz-cli works with Nodejs12 and MacOS.

 ## Install